 , or if the connection with licence carrier is lost in general

-(the hardware key is not accessible for the licence server or for the application), then the running
+(the HW Key is not accessible for the licence server or for the application), then the running

 PROMOTIC application goes through the following states: